Yarrabozaed/Data-and-Society/DAT4500-Final.md

 #### [Length of Vaccine Availability](https://covid.cdc.gov/covid-data-tracker/#vaccinations_vacc-total-admin-count-total)

-Before doing the hypothesis testing, I had to compute the proportion of people who are vaccinated vs proportion of low income jobs lost in which we divided the percent total population with a completed series to examine the relationship between the estimated proportion of low-income
+Before doing the hypothesis testing, we had to compute the proportion of people who are vaccinated vs proportion of low income jobs lost in which we divided the percent total population with a completed series to examine the relationship between the estimated proportion of low-income